-(in millions)
+(III IIIIIIIIIIII)

 Deficit as of January 2008 \$233,314

 Implemented Actions

 Shelter Allowance \$29,500

 Workforce Reductions \$20,877

 Hiring Freeze & Vacancy Accrual 8,000

 Section 8 Transition \$2,235

 Total Implemented Actions \$61,438

 Remaining Deficit as of November 2008 (\$171,876)

 Source: NYCHA FY 2008 Preliminary Operating

 Budget and 4-year Financial Plan

 - In summer, 2007 former Governor Spitzer signed the Shelter Allowance Bill into law to increase the shelter allowance provided to public housing authorities serving families on public assistance.
 The new law will mean a maximum of approximately \$47 million a year in additional dollars for NYCHA by 2010, when it is fully phased in.
-In Fiscal 2008 the revenue from shelter allowance will by \$29.5 million. - In April, 2008 NYCHA eliminated approximately 427 positions including 190 layoffs resulting in a savings of \$21 million.
+In Fiscal 2008 the revenue received from shelter allowance was \$29.5 million. - In April, 2008 NYCHA eliminated approximately 427 positions including 190 layoffs resulting in a savings of \$21 million.
 As part of this action, NYCHA also announced that 19 community centers would be closed and consolidated into nearby facilities. - As a component of the workforce reductions, NYCHA had a staff reduction of 411 positions for a savings of approximately \$8 million. - HUD has granted preliminary approval for the Section 8 Transition program which NYCHA plans to implement over a three-year period.
 In total 8,400 units in City and State developments that currently do not receive direct subsidies from the federal government will be subsidized through the use of Section 8 vouchers.
-NYCHA intends to begin with 1,000 units in Fiscal 2008 for \$2.2 million. - NYCHA will likely continue the practice of transferring capital funds to their operating budget in order to close their budget gap.
+To date NYCHA has transitioned over 450 units into the program since September 2008 and the goal is to have 1,500 units transitioned by the end of Fiscal 2009.
+The projected revenue thus far from the Transition program is approximately \$2.2 million. - NYCHA will likely continue the practice of transferring capital funds to their operating budget in order to close their budget gap.
 In addition, NYCHA anticipates payments from the City for the sale of NYCHA land that will be used to develop moderate/middle income housing.